Medical Schools with DEI Offices

 “The Carver College of Medicine (CCOM) fosters a welcoming and respectful campus environment while ensuring compliance with state and federal law and diversity-related accreditation criteria.
 We build community among learners and prepare students to serve Iowans from every background and life experience.”

-Office of Community Engagement and Diversity
+Office of Health Equity and Engagement

 Diversity and Inclusion Office